Wednesday, April 04, 2012

 6) First off, I will admit that I am a fan.
 I am completely captivated by the fanciful flights of the imagination in the magical world of, "Harry Potter."
 If it were on TV right now, I would be watching Harry and his friends' quest to find and destroy Lord Voldemort's Horcruxes (the instruments of his power.)
 Because, "Harry Potter and the Deathly Hallows, Part 2" was one of the most compelling, suspenseful, awe-inspiring movies of the year and definitely the most satisfying ending to a franchise EVER.

 4) In, "The Help," recent college grad Skeeter is hired to write a housekeeping and cooking column – a subject she knows nothing about.
 She asks her bridge club friend if she can interview her maid Abileen.
 Upset by her friend's mistreatment of Abileen, Skeeter is inspired to write a book on the maids' perspective of working for a white family.
 Her editor reminds her that it is 1960 Jackson, Mississippi.
 She will never be able to get any maids willing to risk their jobs or their lives to talk to her.
 Skeeter explains, “We are raised by our black maids.
 They love us and we love them, but they can't use the same bathroom.”
 But it's the maids that make the story.
 Viola Davis, as Abileen, adds gravity to every scene she is in.
 In her carriage we see the weight of generations of oppression.
-But it's her friend Minny (Oscar winner Octavia Spencer) you have to watch.
+But it's her friend Minny (Best Supporting Actor winner Octavia Spencer) you have to watch.
 After working for the segregationist bridge club president, Minny has had enough.
 She is a firecracker ready to explode.
 These women are survivors.
 But they have risen above that.
 They have stood up to their fears.
 They are heroes in their own civil rights protest and free women.

 3) In, “The Descendants,” Alexander Payne and Oscar winning co-writers Nat Faxon and Jim Rash present a flawed main character - absentee husband and father Matt King (played with good humor by George Clooney).
 Sometimes it takes a catastrophic event to shake us awake from sleep walking through life.
 When his wife ends up in a coma, Matt is absolutely clueless about how to handle the life shattering situation and his two troubled daughters.
 Matt must come to an understanding of his wife's infidelity before he can fully be there for them.